Procedures for Student Support (Advisement and Office) Hours Procedures

-Fall semester hours are required to be entered via KeanWISE by the first week of September each year, but generally occurring before the end of June.
-Spring office hours must be recorded during the first week of January.
+Fall 2020 office hours are required to be entered via KeanWISE by Wednesday, August 26.
 If you have difficulty entering your office hours, contact the Office of Computer and Information Services (OCIS) at (908) 737-6000 for assistance.

 For your reference and for important deadlines from the Office of the Registrar, you may access the Kean University Academic Calendar.

 Academic advisement and advisement holds are mandatory for all undergraduate students at all locations, in order to improve students’ progress toward their degree, improve retention and graduation rates and minimize students taking classes that do not apply towards their degrees.
 The procedures below will ensure that high-quality, expert faculty advisement is delivered to all students, regardless of the program or campus location.